Madeira South Coast Cruise on Living Sea with Lunch

 Private Madeira Dramatic West Coast Tour with Lunch in Porto Moniz

 This private tour shines the spotlight on Madeira's magnificent inland areas and coastal scenery.
-Exclusively for you and your party, you'll visit all the main panoramic points including the Cabo Girão Skywalk, Porto Moniz, Paúl da Serra and Encumeada Pass.
+Exclusively for you and your party, you'll visit highlights including Ribeira Brava village, Porto Moniz, Paúl da Serra and Encumeada Pass.
 Mariana, one of our expert local guides, says, ‘You'll get to know the true drama of Madeira's landscapes.
-You might be lucky enough to see the ocean both to the north and the south from Encumeada Pass, but the highest points on the island do sometimes catch the clouds.'Your first destination will be one of the highest sea cliffs in the world, Cabo Girão.
-You'll enjoy a rare bird's-eye view as you walk out on a glass platform – it's a thrill to look down the rugged cliff face to the waves 500 metres below.
-Mariana adds, ‘You'll see that no patch of flat land is wasted in Madeira – there's a strip of crops right at the bottom of the cliffs.'
-Then, it's on to Ribeira Brava, followed by a stroll through a banana plantation in Madalena do Mar.Next, we'll head up the 1,500m-high Paúl da Serra plateau before descending to Porto Moniz, famous for its natural lava rock swimming pools.
+You might be lucky enough to see the ocean both to the north and the south from Encumeada Pass, but the highest points on the island do sometimes catch the clouds.'Your first destination will be the cute Ribeira Brava Village, with its appealing, seafront promenade behind the beach.
+The views along the valley towards the island's interior give a hint of the impressive landscapes you'll explore when you head inland.
+Mariana adds, ‘You'll see as you travel around that no patch of fertile land is wasted in Madeira – even the steep hillsides around Ribiera Brava are terraced to cultivate crops.'
+Then, it's time for a stroll through a banana plantation in Madalena do Mar.Next, we'll head up the 1,500m-high Paúl da Serra plateau before descending to Porto Moniz, famous for its natural lava rock swimming pools.
 A typical lunch freshly prepared with local produce awaits in the village.
 Then, crossing north to south, we'll venture over the Encumeada Pass for some knockout views across the island.
 Rounding off the day is a poncha drink demonstration and tasting in Câmara de Lobos – a favourite holiday spot of Winston Churchill.
 Mariana says, ‘Be careful – poncha is so fruity and refreshing, but it hides a serious brandy kick.'

 de, en